 Vermont state law requires our utilities to pay a solar premium on all the electricity your panels produce.
 It’s around $30 a month for a typical Vermont family, money on the table that drives further down the cost of solar.
-And it’s a good deal for our utilities, since your panels create electricity at just the time the utilities need it.
-On a hot summer day, when New England’s power grid is straining under the demand of all those air conditioners in Connecticut and Massachusetts.
-But Vermont’s utilities are getting clean power from your panels and selling it to your neighbors, at a fraction of the spot price on the grid.
+And it’s a good deal for our utilities, since your panels create electricity at just the time the utilities need it most.
+On hot summer days when New England’s power grid is straining under the demand of all air conditioners in Connecticut and Massachusetts, Vermont’s utilities are getting clean power from your panels and selling it to your neighbors, at a fraction of the spot price on the grid.
 Everyone wins!

 How we make solar easy

 After you fill out this little form to share some basic information with us about you, your home and your utility – we’ll look at an aerial photograph of your home to assess its solar potential and let you know right away if solar can’t work.
 For those who can go solar, one of our Designers will design your solar system.
 Then you’ll be assigned to one of our Solar Advisors who will visit your home and personally guide you through the whole process, answering all of your questions.
 If it makes sense to you, one of our Solar Guides will coordinate the financing, permitting, installation – and celebration as you watch your meter run backwards.